mozilla-services/docs/source/server-devguide/overview.rst

     log_cef(message, severity, environ, config, [username, [signature]], \*\*kw)

-    Creates a CEF record, and emit it in syslog or another file.
+    Creates a CEF record, and emits it in syslog or another file.

     Args:
         - message: message to log
         - severity: integer from 0 to 10
         - environ: the WSGI environ object
         - config: configuration dict
+        - username: user name, defaults to 'none'
         - signature: CEF signature code, defaults to 'AuthFail'
-        - username: user name, defaults to 'none'
         - extra keywords: extra keys used in the CEF extension

 Example::